nx-lr/protea/readme.md

 "wildFire" == "wildfire" == "wild_fire" == "wild-fire"
 ```

-This rather unorthodox way to do identifier comparisons is called **partial case-insensitivity** and has some advantages over the conventional case sensitivity.
+This unorthodox way of identifier comparison is called "normalization", and has some advantages over conventional case sensitivity.

 It allows programmers to use their own preferred spelling style without having to remember the exact spelling of an identifier.

-The exception with respect to the first few letters allows common code like `var foo: Foo == FOO` to be parsed unambiguously.
+The exception with respect to the first non-lowercase characters allows common code like `var foo: Foo == FOO` to be parsed unambiguously.

 Note that this rule does not apply to keywords, which are all written in all-lowercase.